 Section 4.
-Leave Donations
+Association Sick Leave BankDonations

-Members of this Bargaining Unit shall be allowed to donate personal leave to and receive personal leave from Employees in this unit or non-covered Employees for reasons of covering unpaid leave related to illness, injury (medical) or unpaid Family and Medical Leave.
+Members of this Bargaining Unit shall be allowed to donate personal leave to and receive personal leave from Employees in this unit or non-covered employees for reasons of covering unpaid leave related to illness, injury (medical) or unpaid Family and Medical Leave.
 Leave donations shall be subject to the following conditions:

-a.
+- a.
 Requests for leave donations will be made by the Employee through the Office of Human Resources.
-Requests will be forwarded to Employees with a cut-off date for donations.
-All donations (minimum of four (4) hours and in multiples of four (4)) received in the Office of Human Resources by that date will be used to cover periods of needed leave with each donating Employee's account being charged an equal (four (4) hours per charge) number of hours.
+Requests will be forwarded to all-Employees and departments with a cut-off date for donations.
+All donations (minimum of four hours and in multiples of four) received in the Office of Human Resources by that date will be used to cover periods of needed leave with each donating Employee's account being charged an equal (four (4) hours per charge) number of hours.
 Should more donated leave be available than needed, donations will be used in order of arrival in the Office of Human Resources.
 Excess donated leave will be saved for the following payroll(s), if the individual does not report back to work.
-Upon return to work, any excess hours will be returned to the donating Employee.
+Upon return to work, any excess hours will be returned to the donating employee. - b.
+The Borough will convert the donated leave hours to dollars at the regular hourly rate of the donor.
+The dollars will then be converted to hours of leave at the hourly rate of the recipient. - c.
+Donations of leave under this section will not reduce the mandatory leave usage requirements established in the agreement.